cstieg/NeighborhoodMap/README.md

 variable at the top of nhoodmap.js.
     * For more information, see [Wikipedia's API page.](https://www.mediawiki.org/wiki/API:Main_page)

+* Can also edit the default list of locations at the top of nhoodmap.js.

 * Open index.html in a web browser.